williamdxz/Documentation/en/Voice/dashboard_restful_communication.md

 ### Enables the primary App Certificate (POST)

-Enables the primary App Certificate for a specifed project.
+Enables the primary App Certificate for a specified project.

 **Basic information**